 The classroom is set up into specific interest areas to support the curricula and allow children to find and use materials of particular interest to them.
 When you visit your child's classroom, please ask the teacher to explain the classroom learning areas that your child will be experiencing.
 The preschool interest areas consist of blocks, dramatic play, toys and games, arts, library, discovery, sand and water, music and movement, and computers.

-The Head Start Program requires screenings that all newly enrolled children be screened in the areas of behavior; sensory (vision and hearing); and developmental within 45 days of entry into the program.
+Our Programs require screenings that all newly enrolled children be screened in the areas of behavior; sensory (vision and hearing); and developmental within 45 days of entry into the program.
 All children are screened each year on ASQ-SE and ASQ-3 except children with IEP and attending inclusion classrooms who are screened only on ASQ-SE.
 ASQ-SE is a behavioral screening tool.
 ASQ-3 screens for communication, gross and fine motor skills, problem solving, and personal social skills.
 The results of these screenings will be shared with you at which time the staff will discuss if there is any concern that might need further assessment.

 Transition is a process, not a one-time event.
 Head Start supports parents in preparing children for public school kindergarten by providing information, making connections, and bringing kindergarten teachers to speak with parents.
 Part of the second parent conference involves you in writing a transition plan for your child.
 There will be meetings for parents to share concerns, ask questions, and support each other during the months before your child enters public school.

 Throughout the school year, your child will be learning school readiness skills including social skills, which prepare him/her for kindergarten.
 Teachers will be discussing your child's growth during home visits and parent conferences, so that you can follow your child's progress in skills such as getting along with others, listening, hand-eye coordination, learning the alphabet, counting, and using words to express feelings or ideas.